kubenext/lissio/examples/resources/README.md

 # resources

-These are example resources you can use to test octant
+These are example resources you can use to test lissio